gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 )
 ```

-Where two packages (Audacious-Itself and -Plugins) are being regrouped behind 1
+Where two packages (`Audacious-Itself` and `*-Plugins`) are being regrouped
-"bigger" recipe called Audacious.
-So with meta recipe you can have lots of small
+behind 1 "bigger" recipe called `Audacious`.
+So with meta recipe you can have
-recipes regrouped in one big recipe.
-It simplify installation and can help too
+lots of small recipes regrouped in one big recipe.
+It simplify installation and
-in some case with stubborn project that don't get along immediately with Gobo
+can help too in some case with stubborn project that don't get along immediately
-directory layout.
-Thus creating a meta recipes can help porting quickly a
+with Gobo's directory layout.
+Thus creating a meta recipes can help porting
-project in one big chunk (all the parts will be installed into the same prefix),
+quickly a project in one big chunk (all the parts will be installed into the
-before making it nicer and modular later.
+same prefix), before making it nicer and modular later.

 ## Share your recipes